Hel0bed0/DCS-J-11A-Late/README.md

 Then when you run the game, J-11A will have PL-8B and PL-12

-# Why not a differant aircraft?
+# Why does it have to replace J-11A?

 All cockpits that aren't from free aircraft (Su-25T and TF-51D as of writing) aren't avalable for mods to use (so you can't fly it with that cockpit).